identity-com/cryptid/wallet/README.md

 # Cryptid Wallet UI

-A browser based UI for managing your Cryptid accounts.
+A browser-based UI for managing your Cryptid accounts.

 See [cryptid.identity.com](https://cryptid.identity.com) to try it out.